 I learned this secret explicitly as part of my graduate teacher training and I guess I use it consciously.
 At least that is what my syllabus says (see the teaching philosophy section of my syllabus).

 How to Write Better Tests: A Handbook for Improving Test Construction Skills

 Now you know how an exam is written.
-You did visit and read that site above, right?
-You have a better understanding of the types of questions.
+You did visit and read that sites above, right?
+If so, you now have a better understanding of how a prof. writes exams.
 But, what about the content of the questions?
-You know the how, but where’s the what?
+You now know the how, but where’s the what?

 Share this post with others.
 See the Twitter, Facebook and other buttons below.

 Please follow, add, friend or subscribe to help support this blog.